 Qualtrics treats all Data as highly confidential and does not classify or represent the Data because only the Customer itself knows what data it’s collecting.
 In other words, Qualtrics provides the services, and Customers use the services as they wish.
 All Data are safeguarded using industry best security practices that prevent unlawful disclosure.

-Qualtrics will never transfer Data to a third-party without the written permission of the customer.
+Unless required by law, Qualtrics will never transfer Data to a third-party without the written permission of the customer.
 In other words, there is no onward transfer.

 4. Complaints and inquiries

 Qualtrics is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC), and individuals have a right to contact the FTC regarding services provided by Qualtrics.